International Video Corporation: IVC UK Ltd

 After IVC UK Ltd was sold by its Californian parent to Carlton in 1982, the company continued to prosper, with the mid-1980s being particularly profitable.
 IVC UK Ltd won a Royal Television Society award in 1984 for “the outstanding new product of the year”, and a Queen's Award for Technology in 1985.

 It was widely reported that Carlton's ownership did not initially interfere, it was purely a financial investment.
 However, the success of IVC UK Ltd in producing cash, profits, and prestigious awards was beyond Carlton's expectations and encouraged Carlton to buy other businesses in the field, including Cox Electronics and Abekas Video Systems.
 That in turn led to group rationalisation whereby IVC UK Ltd and Cox were forced to merge with competitor Abekas.
-IVC UK and Cox management advised Carlton that such a merger would not work well due to operational style and product overlap, but the advise was not heeded.
+IVC UK and Cox management advised Carlton that such a merger would not work well due to operational style and product overlap, but the advice was not heeded.
 Key management and engineers left, and the merger was not beneficial to IVC UK or Cox products.
 Abekas however gained access to IVC's European sales network and thus achieved a rapid sales boost, albeit a short-term one.
 Carlton then sold the combination to Scitex in 1992, at which time the IVC name was finally lost.

 The IVC UK premises in Reading have now been converted into a large complex of funeral parlours and associated offices for the high-tech, high-growth, town of Reading.
 Ex IVC UK engineers and customers (and indeed others) may see that as a comment on the buying and selling of talented people and businesses.